 Expenses

 Councillors are also assigned a training budget of a maximum of €1,000 a year.
-I have used €300 of this in 2023 to attend a Trinity College course on the economics of the property market.
-I haven’t used the fund beyond that.
+I have used this fund once, for €300 in 2023 to attend a Trinity College course on the economics of the property market.

 Assets